guentur/JsExperiments/KnockoutJs/README.md

 3. Sets up an empty DOM node structure

 ---
+### Why have we added JQuery although (however) it is not required for KnockoutJs
+While jQuery isn’t required, KnockoutJS can’t start rendering a view until the entire document/DOM is loaded, and jQuery’s default document ready functionality is a good way to achieve this.

+---
 If you load this page in a browser, it will be completely blank.
 That’s because we need to
 1. Add the javascript code that creates a **view model** and applies the **KnockoutJS bindings**
 2. Add the **view code** to the HTML page that reads from the **view model**

---
+---
 *KnockoutJS bills itself as an “MVVM” system*.
 This stands for Model, View, View Model.
 Really though, KnockoutJS is **better billed as a VVM system**, since its agnostic about what sort of model code you use to fetch data.
 The view is your HTML page.
 The view model is the javascript object that contains data.

----
-### Why have we added JQuery although (however) it is not required for KnockoutJs
 Take a look at the javascript code
 ```
 //File: ko-init.js